Auburn vs. South Carolina NCAA Football Odds, Plays and Insights | November 20, 2021

 - Against the spread, Auburn is 5-5-0 this season.

-- The Tigers have covered the spread twice this season when favored by 7 points or more (in three chances).
+- This season, the Tigers have two ATS wins in three games as a favorite of 7 points or more.

-- Auburn's games this year have gone over the point total in 50% of its opportunities (five times in 10 games with a set point total).
+- Auburn has gone over the point total in 50% of its opportunities this year (five times in 10 games with a set point total).

-- Auburn is 4-2 against the spread and 5-1 overall in games when it puts up more than 24.4 points.
+- Auburn is 4-2 against the spread and 5-1 overall this season when the team puts up more than 24.4 points.

-- The Tigers have 10 giveaways this season, while the Gamecocks have 22 takeaways .
+- The Tigers have turned the ball over 10 times this season, 12 fewer than the Gamecocks have forced (22).

 - Find the latest spread and moneyline odds for Auburn at SISportsbook.